petzval/btferret/README.md

   else if(operation == LE_TIMER)
     {
-    // The server timer calls here every timerds deci-seconds }
+    // The server timer calls here every timerds deci-seconds
+    // clientnode and cticn are invalid
+    // This is called by the server not a client
+    }
   else if(operation == LE_KEYPRESS)
     {
     // Only active if keys_to_callback(KEY_ON,0) has been called before le_server()
+    // clientnode is invalid
     // cticn = key code
     //       = ASCII code of key (e.g. a=97) OR
     //         btferret custom code for other keys such as Enter, Home, PgUp